vitathemes/wp-indigo/readme.txt

 License: GPL-2.0-or-later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP-Indigo is a WordPress minimal & Fast-loading theme for people who want to have a simple blog & introduce themselves.

 == Description ==

-WP-Indigo is a WordPress minimal & Fast-loading theme for people who want to have a simple blog & introduce themselves.
+WP-Indigo is a modern WordPress theme with a simple yet elegant design.
+This minimal theme includes a demo and is suitable for almost any type of website and perfect for personal blogs and portfolios.
+While it is minimal and lightweight, it is responsive, flexible, customizable with WordPress customizer, and has a clean optimized code.

 It's based on the [indigo](https://github.com/sergiokopplin/indigo), that originally builds for Jekyll.